Flameis/CS362-Team3/Project Proposal.md

 * If the plant is unverified the user clicks on a verify button to verify it.

 Postconditions: The plant entry that had the unverified property gets the verified property.
 Extensions: In the case that a moderator clicks on a plant entry and does not want to verify it, they can remove the plant entry by clicking on the delete post button.
-This will remove the plant entry from the database and map.
+This will remove the plant entry from the database and map.</br>
 Exceptions: In the event that clicking on a verify button does not add the verified property to a plant, the user will receive a message notifying them that the plant was unsuccessfully verified.
 If a plant was already verified then clicking on the verify button will not change the property of the plant, and the user will receive a message notifying them the plant was already verified.

 ### Editing a Plant’s Details - Anshu
 Actors: 0000